Global in Time Vortex Configurations for the $2$D Euler Equations: Constructing Solutions on

-where $a_{*}$ is the collection of terms not depending on the unknowns, $a$ is the collection of all other terms, and $E$ are all the quadratic and small linear terms with respect to the unknowns that can be treated as errors in a fixed point formulation.
-Having obtained \eqref{linear-operator-structure-motivation-8}, we see the term under $\nabla_{z}$ has similar structure to one of the factors in the integrand on the left hand side of \eqref{quadratic-form-estimate-lemma-statement-1}, which is what we desired.
+where $a_{*}$ and $a$ are certain functions which will have good bounds in spacetime and space respectively, and $E$ are all the quadratic and small linear terms with respect to the unknowns that can be treated as errors in a fixed point formulation.